noczero/ZeroTF-Docker-Stack/README.md

 ZeroTF Docker Stack
 ===============

+This repository provides docker container for easier development in machine learning and deep learning.
-This repository is use TensorFlow with GPU enabled and Jupyter in docker.
+It supports TensorFlow with GPU enabled, Jupyter Notebook and Code Server (VSC on browser).
-You can add any python library in requirements.txt, and set jupyter token password in .env
+You can add any python library in requirements.txt, and configure jupyter token in .env file.

 ## Getting Started

 Make sure you have installed docker engine and docker-compose.
 If not you can refer to the [docker installation guide](https://docs.docker.com/engine/install/) and [docker-compose installation guid](https://docs.docker.com/compose/install/)